As migrants overwhelm a Texas border city, others wait in Mexico for appointments to enter the US

 After rolling out CBP One this year, the Department of Homeland Security touted the app as a key tool in creating a more efficient and orderly system at the border.

-Mexico's top diplomat, Alicia Barcenas, said at a news conference in New York that migrant shelters in Ciudad Juarez, across from El Paso, Texas are 95% full.
+Mexico's top diplomat, Alicia Bárcena, said at a news conference in New York that migrant shelters in Ciudad Juarez, across from El Paso, Texas, are 95% full.
 She said the Mexican government is "very worried" about the border closures and the increase in migrants.
 She said more should be done to limit migration through the Darien Gap.

+The closures this week included an international railway in Eagle Pass.
+Union Pacific Railroad Co. said the track would reopen at midnight Saturday as roughly 2,400 rail cars remained unable to move on both sides of the border.

 After a dip in illegal crossings that followed new asylum restrictions in May, President Joe Biden's administration is again on its heels.
-Democratic mayors and governors are seeking more relief for hosting asylum-seekers and Republicans are seizing on the issue ahead of 2024 elections.
+Democratic mayors and governors are seeking more relief for hosting asylum-seekers.
+Republicans are seizing on the issue ahead of 2024 elections.

 “Our operational tempo along the border has increased in response to increased encounters, and we remain squarely focused on our broader security mission and enforcing U.S. immigration laws,” said Troy Miller, acting CBP commissioner.